ihr486/Soyogi/README.md

 Single dedicated stack for codec setup makes it easier to confine the location of memory errors.
 Errors are accumulated and detected once at the end of packet.

+## Fixed-point version
+Fixed-point version of Soyogi would be preferable if your CPU supports 32x32=64 multiplication.

 ## Limitations
 * The maximum number of (sparse) codebook entries is 32767.